A Comparative Gas Cost Analysis of Proxy and Diamond Patterns in EVM Blockchains for Trusted Smart Contract Engineering: Methodology

-In the first version of the notarization use case, files are represented by a mapping between their name and their hash.
-The logic will contain the following functions. \begin{itemize} \item \verb|addFile| — A function that notarizes a file on the blockchain.
-It will modify the state of the contract. \item \verb|getFileName| — A view function that returns the name of the file. \item \verb|getFileHash| — A view function that returns the hash of the file. \item \verb|compareHash| — A pure function that compares two hashes passed as parameters.
-This operation is ideally performed off-chain, but it will be used here to demonstrate the gas cost of a pure function. \end{itemize}
+\textbf{Version 1: Basic Notarization Application.} In the first version of the notarization use case, files are represented by a mapping between their name and their hash.
+The logic encompasses several functions.
+The function \verb|addFile| is designed to notarize a file on the blockchain and modifies the state of the contract.
+The \verb|getFileName| function is a view function that returns the name of the file.
+Similarly, \verb|getFileHash| is a view function that provides the hash of the file.
+Lastly, \verb|compareHash| is a pure function for comparing two hashes passed as parameters; while this operation is ideally performed off-chain, it is included here to demonstrate the gas cost of a pure function.